2. Box sizing in CSS

 The spec actually has two "content-based" height calculations:

-• one for floats, inline-block elements and block-level elements in normal flow when overflow does not compute to visible (relevant section)
+- one for floats, inline-block elements and block-level elements in normal flow when

-• another one for block-level elements in normal flow when overflow does compute to visible (relevant section)
+(relevant section) - another one for block-level elements in normal flow when

 In addition, if the element has any floating descendants whose bottom margin edge is below the element's bottom content edge, then the height is increased to include those edges.
 Only floats that participate in this block formatting context are taken into account, e.g., floats inside absolutely positioned descendants or other floats are not. source